xshyamx/solo-docs/engineering/docs/go_conventions.md

 ### Interfaces

 Define interfaces when writing new utilities/modules that allow for mocking out dependencies and unit testing.
-The default struct implementation for an interface should be have the same name, with a lowercase first letter.
+The default struct implementation for an interface should have the same name, with a lowercase first letter.
 A constructor should be used for instantiation.
 The interface, struct, and constructor should be near the top of a file.

 ```go